TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Files/Index.rst

 .. include:: /Includes.rst.txt
 .. _file-functions:

 =====================
-File Functions Basics
+File functions basics
 =====================

-File operations in the TCE are handled by the class :code:`\TYPO3\CMS\Core\Utility\File\ExtendedFileUtility` which extends :code:`\TYPO3\CMS\Core\Utility\File\BasicFileUtility`.
+File operations in the `TCE`:pn: are handled by the class :code:`\TYPO3\CMS\Core\Utility\File\ExtendedFileUtility` which extends :code:`\TYPO3\CMS\Core\Utility\File\BasicFileUtility`.
 The instructions for file manipulation are passed to this class as a